Skip to main

 This course focuses on Research and Development approaches and methodologies used in solving critical problems in biosciences/life sciences through biotechnology.
 The course will focus on various steps needed for product development and commercialization.
 The course will primarily cover agricultural and medical technologies in a case study format.
 Students will develop skills to evaluate novel technologies and methodologies being used in the biotech industry to address medical and agricultural problems.
 Students will learn to develop skills needed to analyze patents, literature and data, and learn to formulate research plans.

-BIOL 695 002: Applications of Genomics in Health
+BIOL 695 002: Application of Genomics in Health

 BIOL 695 DL1: Colloquium Speaker Series